 Features of a Good WordPress Membership Site

-Before we delve deep into how to build a membership sites, I would like to begin by outlining the important features of a good membership site.
+Before we delve deep into how to build a membership site, I would like to begin by outlining the important features of a good membership site.
 This will act as your guide towards building a great membership site.

 Member registration feature with a form to register and login in from the frontend instead of registering or logging in from the WordPress admin page- wp-admin